nandanhaloi123/academic_webpage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Molecular dynamics simulations
+  - Molecular dynamics simulations.
+  - Machine learning.
-  - Experimental data-driven modeling
+  - Experimental data-driven modeling.
-  - Ion channels
+  - Ion channels.
-  - Ligand-protein interactions
+  - Ligand-protein interactions.

 # Education to show in About widget
 education: